RolandWisniewski/Music-Player/README.md

-# MusicPlayer
+# Music Player

-YouTube Player is a Python-based GUI application that allows you to stream and control audio playback from YouTube videos.
+Music Player is a Python-based GUI application that allows you to stream and control audio playback from YouTube videos.
 It features a playlist system, media controls, and integration with mpv for smooth playback.

 ### 🌟 Features